By being a good neighbour, you can help to make your community more secure. You can do this is many ways, including:

 There are several ways to join.
 You can:

 • Visit Online Watch Link (OWL).
 OWL is a secure award winning website and communication system.
-Built especially to support Neighbourhood Watch, it enables you to receive messages and alerts, crime prevention advice and other community messages from your local team via email, or by telephone if you prefer. and register
+Built especially to support Neighbourhood Watch, it enables you to receive messages and alerts, crime prevention advice and other community messages from your local team via email, or by telephone if you prefer.

 • Sign up with your local policing team

 • Sign up with your street’s Neighbourhood Watch Coordinator if a scheme already exists

 • Contact your Watch Community Coordinator by emailing BarnetNHW@communitybarnet.org.uk

 • Neighbourhood Watch Members can do as much or as little as they like.
 In addition to being a member, you can volunteer for a local role.